Level 1 Digital Technologies

 Teacher in Charge: Mrs S. Gray

 Term 1 students work on developing a proposal for what it is they would like to create.
-They will identify an issue, need, opportunity or interest on which to focus the project.
+They will identify an opportunity or interest on which they wish to focus on.
 Students then further develop the outcome by producing design concepts from which they construct a final outcome.

-Term 2 is spent finalising design concepts and constructing a working outcome either a computer game or an animation.
+Term 2 is spent finalising design concepts and constructing a working outcome either a computer game.
 This is also the time when project management becomes a key tool, students will learn how to use agile methods of project management to ensure that the final outcome is produced on time and is fit for purpose.